 Now may be a good time to compare your options for a pensioner high interest savings account.

 Pensioner high interest savings accounts are specially structured to meet the needs of Australians over the age of 55 or receiving a government pension, like the Age Pension.
 Deeming refers to a system that the government uses to calculate the rate of return on savings accounts used by pensioners.
 By dropping that rate, the estimated income also drops.
-With that in mind, this is a good time for senior Australians to weigh their options when it comes to their savings accounts.
+With that in mind, this is a good time for senior Australians to weigh their options concerning their savings accounts.

 How does a retiree high interest savings account work?